EpiCoder: Encompassing Diversity and Complexity in Code Generation: Further Analysis

-To achieve a precise and robust evaluation of code complexity, we first adopt a software engineering perspective to compare the complexity of our generated code (at both the function and file levels) with existing code datasets.
+We first adopt software engineering principles to compare the complexity of our generated code (at both the function and file levels) with existing code datasets.
 This comparison is based on three well-established software engineering metrics: Halstead Complexity~\cite{10.5555/540137}, Strictness Complexity~\cite{10.1145/2884781.2884848}, and Cyclomatic Complexity~\cite{10.5555/800253.807712}.
-Halstead Complexity measures a program's logical complexity by evaluating operands and operators; Strictness Complexity assesses the strictness of execution paths in the main function; and Cyclomatic Complexity quantifies code control flow complexity by analyzing its branching structure.
+Halstead measures logical complexity via operands and operators, Strictness evaluates execution path strictness, and Cyclomatic quantifies control flow complexity through branching analysis.

-Table~\ref{tab:halstead} presents the overall Halstead complexity comparison, with detailed results in Appendix \ref{sec:2_1_detailed_se_complexity}.
-Our function-level data exceeds the runner-up by 2.55 and 20.99 for unique operators and operands, respectively.
-For total operators and operands, our function-level results are significantly higher, reaching 56.98 and 100.36, roughly double the current baseline.
-Additionally, the file-level data shows even greater Halstead complexity, far surpassing the function-level results.
+Table~\ref{tab:halstead} compares Halstead complexity, with detailed results in Appendix \ref{sec:2_1_detailed_se_complexity}.
+Our function-level data outperforms the runner-up by 2.55 and 20.99 for unique operators and operands, and by 56.98 and 100.36 for total counts, nearly doubling the baseline.
+File-level results further amplify this trend, significantly exceeding function-level metrics.

-Table~\ref{tab:Strictness} shows that our data exhibits significantly higher strictness and cyclomatic complexity.
-For strictness, the function-level mean is 4.95 (median = 4.00), and the file-level mean is 5.41, both much higher than the other datasets, which range from 0.18 to 1.50.
-For cyclomatic complexity, the function-level mean is 5.14 (median = 5.00), and the file-level mean is 14.93 (median = 14.00).
+Similarly, Table~\ref{tab:Strictness} in Appendix~\ref{sec:2_1_detailed_se_complexity} demonstrates that our dataset exhibits greater strictness and cyclomatic complexity at both the function and file levels.
+These analyses collectively demonstrate that feature tree-based code synthesis can create code that is both more complex and more sophisticated than existing methods.